 Within cycling distance from my home is the church at Harlton.
 The village is known now as the home of Gwen Raverat from 1925 to 1941, although she is buried with her family in Trumpington.

 There are various monuments over the church, in windows and on plaques.
 Also over the church are bits of scratched graffiti as well as a large monument in alabaster and marble.
-However at the bottom of this post are a set of small statues that are a local secret and rather beautiful.

 The Fryer Monument